vegaprotocol/vega/proto/doc/index.md

 <a name="vega.AuctionIndicativeState"></a>

 ### AuctionIndicativeState
-Whenever a change to the book occurs during an auction, this message will be used to emit an event with the indicative price/volume per market
+AuctionIndicativeState is used to emit an event with the indicative price/volume per market during an auction.

 | Field | Type | Label | Description |